 Majthenyi told me the banks have done this in virtual lockstep.
 And he’s seen it before, after the credit crisis hit in 2008.
 “All the rates just spiked,” he said.
 “We all knew it wasn’t sustainable.
 The variable went to prime plus one – crazy.
 Sure enough it came all the way back down to prime minus .8% over the course of a year and a half.”

 Meantime, Majthenyi is recommending his clients look at a one-year open rate, just to see how things progress, or lock in with a 10-year fixed.

 He does not recommend a five-year fixed mortgage.
 They don’t provide a long enough fixed period to justify the premium.
-“I get nervous about fixed mortgages with the mortgage rates today,” he said.
+“I get nervous about fixed mortgages,” he said.
 “Not so much the 10-year, but a five-year because if anything crazy does happen two or three years from now, I’m insulated for a bit.
 But what’s going to happen at my renewal?
 What am I going to pay in years six, seven and so on?”

 Does all of this mean you should renew your mortgage?
 It’s a good idea to compare your deal to competitive offerings once a year.
 But there is a lot to consider before refinancing.
 Do you have other debts you need to consolidate?
 Is that the right thing to do, given the charges involved?
 How important is a low monthly payment to you?
 Every situation is unique.